 Make sure you’re comfortable

-- Desk and floor lamps add light to your workspace when overhead or natural light are not enough.
+- Desk and floor lamps add light to your workspace when overhead or natural light is not enough.

-- Move your computer to avoid uncomfortable glare on your screen.
+- Move your computer to avoid an uncomfortable glare on your screen.

 - An ergonomic chair keeps you comfortable and does wonders for your overall health.